outdreamer/build-a-cure/docs/tasks/function_to_do.md

                           - finding a connecting function for the current problem format & the standardized solution format
                         - every solution format requires:
                           - standardization (can be done at beginning of interface query)
-                      - but the logic for these steps may be adjacent to create/derive, or it may already exist
+                      - but the logic for these steps may be adjacent to create/derive, or it may already exist, so that solution fulfilling the general steps is trivial to assemble with existing logic
                         - example logic that would already be defined:
                           - standardize structures
                           - pull definitions